-Third, once USCIS approves the I-140 petition and the foreign worker's priority date is current (a visa has become available in his or her category), the foreign worker can complete the final step in the process: filing the green card application (on Form I-485, with related forms and documents).
+Third, once USCIS approves the I-140 petition and the foreign worker's priority date is current (a visa has become available in the appropriate category), the foreign worker can complete the final step in the process: filing the green card application (on Form I-485, with related forms and documents).

-If the applications are denied, you do NOT receive a refund for the money you spent on preparing the applications/placing the advertisements, so it is very important that you double and triple check the applications before submitting them.
-It is very unfortunate when an application is denied for a silly mistake or typo that the employer could have easily corrected prior to submission.
+If the applications are denied, you do NOT receive a refund for the money you spent on preparing the applications/placing the advertisements, so it's important that you double and triple check the applications before submitting them.
+It is extremely unfortunate when an application is denied for a silly mistake or typo that the employer could have easily corrected prior to submission.

-As the employer/sponsor, you are also required to provide accurate and up-to-date information to the DOL and USCIS if you are requested to do so.
+As the employer/sponsor, you are also required to provide accurate and up-to-date information to the DOL and USCIS if requested to do so.
 During the immigration process, both USCIS and the DOL may contact you with requests for additional information in order to supplement or cure any defects with the applications.
-These requests will also have a very strict deadline.
+These requests will also have a strict deadline.
 It is your responsibility to provide the requested information within the provided deadline.